gerhynes/scala-notes/README.md

 }
 ```

-Scala offers single-class inheritance and multi-trait inheritance.
+Scala offers single-class inheritance but multi-trait inheritance.

 If a concrete class implements a trait with abstract methods, those methods need to be implemented or the subclass needs to be declared abstract itself.

-When you implement a method that's also present in a supertpe, it's an `override`.
+When you implement a method that's also present in a supertype, it's an `override`.

 ```Scala
 // single-class inheritance and multi-trait "mixing"